-The effect of light on water and the colours in nature and the manmade environment are recurring themes in her work.
-Since 2017 she has worked on a series of 'Pool' paintings and she enjoys the colours and abstract shapes which they present allowing her to combine key figurative elements into work with a strong abstract sensibility.
+The effect of light on water and the colours in nature are recurring themes in her work.
+Since 2017 she has worked on a series of 'Pool' paintings and she enjoys the colors and abstract shapes which they present allowing her to combine key figurative elements into work with a strong abstract sensibility